 How your ecommerce website is laid out can make a big difference as to whether you find success or otherwise.
 Try testing out where your navigation menus go, or switching up the order of the bullets in your menus and submenus.

 For any one thing you'd like to say, there are hundreds of different ways to say it.
 And because some words reach your audience better than others, you'll want to test your content before deciding on which version makes the final cut.
-Take a look at some of your big headlines, product descriptions, category descriptions and any other important blocks of content on your site, and think about giving them a refresh.
+Take a look at some of your big headlines, product descriptions, category descriptions, and any other important blocks of content on your site, and think about giving them a refresh.

-If you're at a loss at where to start rewriting your content, try the Three Versions Exercise: Write one version that's as plain as possible, another version that's crazy and off-the-wall, and then a third version that strikes a happy medium between the two.
+If you're at a loss at where to start rewriting your content, try the Three Versions Exercise: write one version that's as plain as possible, another version that's crazy and off-the-wall, and then a third version that strikes a happy medium between the two.
 From here, there's a good chance one of them will be close to what you're looking for, and by making some minor edits, you'll have copy that’s more likely to convert.

 Although it's often thought to be a best practice to add your security badges and seals everywhere you can, you'll want to test this out as well.
 Your customers want your protection while shopping online, but in certain industries, they may not like being constantly reminded of it.
 In fact, some stores have actually seen conversion rates increase after removing their security seals.

 How could that happen?
-Well, think about it this way: Would you feel safer shopping at a typical department store, or a store that required three security checks before entering?
-Although outwardly, the second store is doing more to keep you safe, it can be frightening for a customer, who might assume there have been some ugly security breaches in the past.
+Well, think about it this way: would you feel safer shopping at a typical department store, or a store that required three security checks before entering?
+Although outwardly the second store is doing more to keep you safe, it can be frightening for a customer, who might assume there have been some ugly security breaches in the past.

 It's always good to get feedback from a third party, and user testing helps you do just that.
-Not only is it giving you insight into what your customers are thinking, but it provides the kind of feedback that you can't get from website testing, like what the user's intention was in visiting your , their feelings about your store design and what obstacles (if any) kept them from completing their desired tasks.
+Not only is it giving you insight into what your customers are thinking, but it provides the kind of feedback that you can't get from website testing, like what the user's intention was in visiting your site, their feelings about your store design, and what obstacles (if any) kept them from completing their desired tasks.